charlesreid1/uncle-archie/docs/github.md

-# Activating Hooks in Github
+# Adding Hooks in Github

 Once you have written a new Uncle Archie hook, it is being called from `process_payload.py`, and the Uncle Archie flask server has